toov00/NFT_MINTER/README.md

    ```sh
    npm run dev
    ```
-2. Click the button in the pop-up to connect your wallet and start minting your NFT!
+2. On either the pop-up / localhost:5173, click the button to connect your wallet and start minting your NFT!
-   It's available on localhost:5173 as well!
    ![Example Image](popupwindow.png)

 ## Roadmap